 What was once seen as a potential option and privilege, remote work has now become the new reality for a vast portion of the current workforce.
-As of April 7th, 95% of Americans have been ordered to stay home according to Business Insider, and companies are faced with the new challenge of managing the work and well being of their newly remote employees.
-Mobile video has been a crucial piece to making the work-from puzzle a success, but how do you use video to keep your new remote workforce focused and mentally engaged?
+With so many Americans still working from home, companies are faced with the new challenge of managing the work and well being of their newly remote employees.
+Mobile video has been a crucial piece to making the work from home puzzle a success, but how do you use video to keep your new remote workforce focused and mentally engaged?
 Here are five strategies.

 Hosting All-Hands Meetings

 All-hands meetings are a great avenue for discussing company goals, challenges, and achievements, and they are now more important than ever.
 Using video for these meetings enables employees to watch from their home offices and get the same interactive and engaging experience as if they were sitting in the room.
 84% of respondents in one international study reported that virtual communication is more challenging than in-person communication, indicating that companies must go above and beyond to ensure positive communication during this time.
 Having everyone on board in a video conference promotes synergy and can decrease feelings of isolation.
 Frequent all-hands meetings are an effective way for employees to see the familiar faces of their co-workers and management who they otherwise might not see in regularly scheduled team calls.

 Celebrating the success of individuals and the positive impact they have on an organization is absolutely crucial.
 Use video to show the rest of your employees the work being done and reinforce the quality and behaviors the company values.
 It is important to have leadership recognize individuals or teams during a live all-hands meeting or by recording an upbeat video sending out to the entire company.

 With easy-to-use at home video equipment, some companies are even inviting recognized employees to make their own videos detailing the project or accomplishment.

 Video Call Check-Ins